 The Final Steps to Clothes Washing Bliss

 Once the machine is connected, make sure it is level and plug it in.
 Then, do a sample run and check carefully around the intake hoses and the drain line to make sure there aren't any leaks.
-If the outside of the lines are dry, then you're ready to start washing your clothes!
-If you do see any water seeping out where it shouldn't, double check your connections.
+If the outside of the lines is dry, then you're ready to start washing your clothes!
+If you do see any water seeping out where it shouldn't double-check your connections.

 When you are installing a washing machine in a new location, the job gets a lot more complicated and may require the assistance of a plumber.
 The work may require you to create a new branch to your plumbing system, and the amount of effort and expense will depend on how far the location is from the nearest pipes.

 Let Our Plumbers Put Your Mind at Ease